balancer/scaffold-balancer-v3/README.md

 ---

-💡 Now we have walked through a basic custom pool construction, let's get into how the custom pool factory contracts work.
+💡 Nice!
+We've now walked through a basic custom pool construction, let's get into how the custom pool factory contracts work.

 ## 🚨🚨 Checkpoint 3: 🔧 Create a custom pool factory && Interact with Resultant Custom Pools

 Now that you have created a custom pool, it is time to deploy the associated custom pool factory.
+As outlined within the [docs](https://docs-v3.balancer.fi/build-a-custom-amm/build-an-amm/create-custom-amm-with-novel-invariant.html#deploy-your-pool:~:text=Creating%20pools%20via,%23), Balancer's off-chain infrastructure uses the `factory` address to ID the `type` of pool.
 For this repo, we've created a custom pool factory example and associated script to deploy it, and create a new pool using said factory.

+In addition to being useful for integrating into Balancer, once the custom pool factory is deployed, anyone can come along and deploy more of that specific custom pool type, with varying pool parameters.

 The example factory continues off of the previous section and uses `ConstantPricePool.sol` as the Custom Pool type.

-The concept is that once the custom pool factory is deployed, anyone can come along and deploy more of that specific custom pool type, with varying pool parameters.
 Within the script the first pool from said factory is deployed, registered, and initialized, so you can interact with it right away.
 Another script is created so you can create more pools and enter in the param details via your favorite code editor too.

 This section will walk you through: